-Approved Interim Motel Housing Project applicants may make minor interior alterations adding cooking facilities, including a sink, a refrigerator not exceeding 10 cubic feet, counter space not exceeding 10 square feet, and a hotplate or microwave, to guest rooms.
-In the event a structure is returned to the Motel or Hotel use in accordance with Subdivision D.3.
-(Termination of Supportive Housing or Transitional Housing Contract) below, the Motel or Hotel may maintain any guest rooms with added cooking facilities.
+Approved Interim Motel Housing Project applicants may make minor interior alterations adding cooking facilities, including a sink, a refrigerator not exceeding 10 cubic feet, counter space not exceeding 10 square feet, and a hotplate or microwave, to quest rooms.
+In the event a structure is returned to the motel or hotel use in accordance with Sec.
+9.4.2.D.3.
+(Termination of Supportive Housing or Transitional Housing Contract), the motel or hotel may maintain any quest rooms with added cooking facilities.